Our providers continue to show courage and determination in the face of adversity.

 Many of our programmes and team members around the world have been affected by the crisis and are working hard to ensure they can keep delivering for the women and girls who need them, while keeping our clients and team members safe.

 On the 20th March, the Government in Uganda responded to the COVID-19 pandemic by imposing a lockdown restricting travel across the country.
-These restrictions vary between districts, with some imposing stricter and more aggressive penalties than others.
-Women and girls feel the impact of the lockdown especially, with expected increases in GBV, increases in paid and unpaid caring responsibilities and decreasing access to sexual and reproductive health care services.
+These restrictions varied between districts, with some imposing stricter and more aggressive penalties than others.

 Bengaly, a midwife and Marie Stopes Lady in Burkina Faso, is adapting to new challenges in order to continue to provide care to the women and girls who need her.
 She is able to navigate through quarantines and roadblocks by using her excellent relationships with local healthcare providers who help coordinate her visits, and even uses the quarantine checkpoints as an opportunity to educate the officers in sexual and reproductive health when travelling between villages.

 To ensure the safety of herself and her clients, she has implemented the latest guidance to minimise the risk of COVID-19 infection, for example, by ensuring social distancing in the waiting areas.
 Her commitment has meant that she is able to continue to deliver essential contraceptive services to the women in her community.
 Because, as she says, “even in the most difficult situations, we have to be able to meet the needs of our clients”.Help us support our providers through the crisis